kjac/FormEditor/Tutorials/HelloFormEditor.md

     <!-- ... -->
 </footer>
 ```

+##### Why do we need to set `ViewBag.FormContent`?
+Usually the Form Editor property resides on the currently requested page as any other Umbraco property, and we can just let the partial view render the form without worrying about specifying `ViewBag.FormContent`.

+In this particular case however, the Form Editor property is always located on the front page (*Home*) alongside the other site wide properties - not on the currently requested page (unless we're viewing the front page).
+So we need to tell the partial view where to find the Form Editor property, and we do that by assigning the front page to `ViewBag.FormContent`.

 ### Include AngularJS
 In the bottom of the master template, include AngularJS **after** including jQuery: